surfstudio/surf-flutter-app-template/README.md

 > [!NOTE]
 > Add here basic information about the project, such as:
 > - a couple words what the project is about
-> - what technologies are used in one line (BLoC, Riverpod, something specific, etc.)
+> - briefly, what technologies are used (BLoC, Riverpod, something specific, etc.)
 > - link to Confluence space with all project documentation

 ## Flutter Version Management (FVM)